nikmeiser/cipp/docs/cippe/1-introduction-to-european-data-protection/1-origins-historical-context.md

 - [Additional Protocol to the Convention for the Protection of Individuals with regard to Automatic Processing of Personal Data regarding supervisory authorities and transborder data flows (2001)](https://rm.coe.int/1680080626)

 ### 1.3.3 Convention 108+
 - This section is redundant as Convention 108+ is dealt with in greater detail in section 1.7.
-I have left it here to be consistent with the IAPP text book
+I have left it here to be consistent with the IAPP text book.
+I'm guessing they left in there for continuity.

 ## 1.4 The need for a harmonised European approach
+- The intent of Convention 108 and the OECD Guidelines was to create a coordinated approach to data protection while leaving the implemementation to the member countries
+- Over time it became apparent that in practice local implementations had created divergent data protection regimes, which had troublesome ramifications for both individual privacy and free trade

 ### 1.4.1 Data Protection Directive
+- A "directive" is a legislative act that sets out a goal that all EU countries must achieve.
+However, it is up to the individual countries to devise their own laws on how to reach these goals.
+- Before creating the directive, the European Commission prepared a [Proposal for a Council Directive concerning the protection of individuals in relation to the processing of personal data](https://eur-lex.europa.eu/legal-content/EN/TXT/PDF/?uri=CELEX:51990PC0314(01)&from=EN) on 27 July 1990 in which they -
+	- noted the diversity of national approaches
+	- identified a lack of safeguards for data privacy at the community level
+	- concluded that these would lead to cross-border flows of data being impeded
+- The proposal led to the creation of [Directive 95/46/EC](https://eur-lex.europa.eu/legal-content/EN/TXT/PDF/?uri=CELEX:31995L0046&from=EN) on 24 October 1995 which attempted to -
+	- build upon Convention 108
+	- bring greater alignment between national laws on data privacy
+	- extended data protections to both automated and nonautomated personal data
+	- covered both public and and private sectors
+- The Directive gave the European Commission the power to issue infraction proceedings against a member state which did not implement the Directive correctly
+- Even the Directive wasn't successful in preventing the inconsistencies between national laws which was confirmed by the [First report on the implementation of the Data Protection Directive (95/46/EC)](http://aei.pitt.edu/45392/1/COM_(2003)_265_final.pdf) which was published on 15 May 2003.
+It cited -
+	- Incorrect implementation of the Directive
+	- Incorrect derogation requests
+	- Inconsistencies in implementation within the margins of manoeuvre

 ### 1.4.2 Charter of Fundamental Rights